Lilburn W. BoggsDemocratic

 - MORMONS: Boggs is probably best remembered for his role in the 1838 Mormon War in Missouri, when he issued Executive Order 44 on October 27, 1838 which said that due to their "...open and avowed defiance of the laws, and of having made war upon the people of this State ... the Mormons must be treated as enemies, and must be exterminated or driven from the State if necessary for the public peace."

-- OUCH: On May 6, 1842, Boggs was shot by an unknown party (allegedly Orrin Porter Rockwell) who shot him four times as he read a newspaper in his study.
-Two shots lodged in his skull, another in his neck, and a fourth entered his throat, whereupon Boggs swallowed it.
+- OUCH: On May 6, 1842, Boggs was shot four times by an unknown party (allegedly Orrin Porter Rockwell) as he read a newspaper in his study.
+Two shots lodged in his skull, another in his neck, and a fourth entered his throat, which he then swallowed.

 - Panthea Boone was a granddaughter of Daniel Boone.